Cardinals, Raiders look to shake off 0-1 starts - NewsBreak

 KEY MATCHUP: Cardinals secondary vs. Raiders WR Davante Adams.
 After getting picked apart by Patrick Mahomes against the Chiefs in the opener, the Arizona DBs figure to have their hands full with Adams.
 Adams had 10 catches for 141 yards and a touchdown in his Raiders debut, getting targeted a league-high 17 times.

-KEY INJURIES: Cardinals WR Rondale Moore (hamstring) and WR Andy Isabella (back) are out this week. ...
-DL J.J.
-Watt (calf), S Jalen Thompson (toe), CB Trayvon Mullen Jr. (toe) and OL Justin Pugh (neck) are questionable. ...
+KEY INJURIES: Cardinals WR Rondale Moore (hamstring), CB Trayvon Mullen Jr. (toe), OL Justin Pugh (neck) and DL J.J.
+Watt (calf) all missed the opener and their status for this week is in question. ...
+Arizona WR Andy Isabella (back) and S Jalen Thompson (toe) were new additions to the injury report this week. ...
 The Raiders placed CB Anthony Averett on IR with a thumb injury. ...
-C Andre James (concussion), S Tre’von Moehrig (hip) and LB Denzel Perryman (ankle) all got hurt in the opener will miss this week for Las Vegas. ...
-RB Brandon Bolden (hamstring) is doubtful.
+C Andre James (concussion), RB Brandon Bolden (hamstring), S Tre’von Moehrig (hip) and LB Denzel Perryman (ankle) all got hurt in the opener and their status for this week is unknown.

 SERIES NOTES: The franchises have played only 10 times, tied for the second-most infrequent matchup among teams that were in the NFL at the time of the 1970 merger.
 The only matchup that happened fewer teams is Chiefs-Eagles with nine games. ...
 The Raiders won 23-21 in Arizona in 2018 on a walkoff field goal by Daniel Carlson.
 That loss was the difference in Cardinals getting the No. 1 pick in 2019 (Kyler Murray) and the Raiders getting the fourth pick (Clelin Ferrell).